BLCM/bl3mods/Aaron0000/Balands/Individual Parts of Balands/readme.md

 	Prevents waste of class-specific equipment

-Balands - Red Text Explainer: Adds helpful descriptions below the flavor text on the vast majority of unique and legendary weapons.
+Balands - Red Text Explainer: Adds helpful descriptions below the flavor text on the vast majority of unique and legendary items.

 Balands - Smaller HUD: Reduces the size of elements on the Heads-Up-Display.